-The following policy and procedure has been adopted by the Board of Directors ("Board") of Grand Lodge on Peak 7 Owners Association, Inc. ("Association") pursuant to the requirements set forth in C.R.S. §38-33.3-209.5, for the Inspection & Copying of Association Records ("Policy").
+The following policy and procedure has been adopted by the Board of Managers ("Board") of Grand Timber Lodge Owners Association, Inc. ("Association") pursuant to the requirements set forth in C.R.S. §38-33.3-209.5, for the Inspection & Copying of Association Records ("Policy").
 This Policy shall supersede and replace any inspection & copying of records policy previously adopted by the Association.
 All capitalized terms used but not defined herein shall have the meaning set forth for such term in the Declaration.